 Biotin, a water-soluble vitamin B

 Furthermore, if you are biotin-deficient, you’ll consequentially suffer from a compromised state of health of hair shedding.
-During hair shedding season, biotin should hence be taken at a daily dose of 10,000 mcg–(not to be confused with mg–1000 mcg = 1 mg).
+During seasonal hair shedding, biotin should hence be taken at a daily dose of 10,000 mcg–(not to be confused with mg–1000 mcg = 1 mg).

 It supports hair growth and can prevent hair loss.
 Selenium reduces levels of dandruff and fights the presence of the Malassezia fungus.